robbie-maris/robbie-maris.github.io/_pages/publications.md

 {% include base_path %}

 Below are a selection of my recent and forthcoming publications, grouped by research area.
 Click on each title to expand the abstract and view a related figure.
+See my [Google Scholar]([https://robbie-maris.github.io/wp](https://scholar.google.com/citations?user=wgOQC80AAAAJ&hl=en)) for a full list of my publications.

 ---